crowding/previewing-mode/README.md

 * maybe a mechanism for asking about overwrites
 * Default fall back on emacs compiling infrastructure that already exists `:)`
-* Support external processes that are kept alive?
+* Support external processes that are kept alive in inverior process buffers?

-Whee, look at this, it updates!
-In my browser!
-Every time I press `C-x C-s`!
-And it even does it asynchronously!

-Async with multiple steps... works!